SkillsUSA Championships Technical Standards

 Clothing and Tools

-SkillsUSA and our partner Pearson have launched a SkillsUSA Championships app listing the clothing and tools required at the national level of competition.
+SkillsUSA has updated the “SkillsUSA: Clothing and Tools” app for 2018.
 This is a great starter resource that does not replace the SkillsUSA Championships Technical Standards but connects users to SkillsUSA’s membership site, where educators can join as professional members to receive the full standards at no charge.

 Contests with Specific Team Members